Kachin State: Government

-The Kachin State Government consists of an executive, a legislature (Kachin State Hluttaw), and a judiciary.
+The Kachin State Government consists of an executive (Kachin State Government), a legislature (Kachin State Hluttaw), and a judiciary.

 Demographics

+In 2014, Kachin State had a population of 1,689,441.

+Ethnic makeup

+The Kachin make up a slight plurality of Kachin State's population, while the Bamar and Shan comprise significant minorities, making up almost half of the state's population.

+After the 2014 Census in Myanmar, the Burmese government indefinitely withheld release of detailed ethnicity data, citing concerns around political and social concerns surrounding the issue of ethnicity in Myanmar.
+In 2022, researchers published an analysis of the General Administration Department's nationwide 2018-2019 township reports to tabulate the ethnic makeup of the Kachin State.

 Religion

 According to the 2014 Myanmar Census, Buddhists, who make up 64.0% of Kachin State's population, form the largest religious community there.
 Religious minority communities include Christians (33.8%), Muslims (1.6%), Hindus (0.4%), and animists (0.2%) who collectively comprise the remainder of Kachin State's population.
 2.8% of the population listed no religion, other religions, or were otherwise not enumerated.

 According to the State Sangha Maha Nayaka Committee's 2016 statistics, 7,966 Buddhist monks were registered in Kachin State, comprising 1.5% of Myanmar's total Sangha membership, which includes both novice samanera and fully-ordained bhikkhu.
 The majority of monks belong to the Thudhamma Nikaya (95.3%), followed by the Shwegyin Nikaya (4.7%), with the remainder of monks belonging to other small monastic orders.
 1,103 thilashin were registered in Kachin State, comprising 1.8% of Myanmar's total thilashin community.